clubgamma/RiddlesWorld/CONTRIBUTING.md

-# Welcome to the How to contribute section 🤝
+# Welcome to the contributing section 🤝

-Flutter has given developers a super power to create innovative and creative UIs for Mobile and Desktop both 🦾😎.
+Flutter has given developers a super power to create innovative and creative UIs for Mobile and Desktop both 🦾.

-So why don't we create something awesome and contribute to Flutter community and also show the power or height of feasibility for creating beautiful things🤩 and if you want to contribute then you are at the right place☑!!

-here, than you are on the right place, here are the steps that how you can contribute to this project!!
+So why don't we create something awesome and contribute to Flutter community and also show the power or height of feasibility for creating beautiful things🤩 and if you want to contribute. than you are at the right place, here are the steps how you can contribute to this project!!

 ### 1. READ CODE OF CONDUCT
    Read the [Code of Conduct](https://github.com/clubgamma/code-of-conduct) before starting contributing.